 Mom’s Spinach Farfalle Bolognese is sophisticated comfort food at its best!

-It’s very easy to put together, but does take a bit of time as you need to let the sauce simmer for awhile to develop its flavors.
+This scrumptious pasta casserole is very easy to put together, but does take a bit of time as you need to let the sauce simmer for awhile to develop its flavors.
 Browned pork sausage and ground beef are simmered together with onion, garlic and herbs in a rich tomato-wine sauce.
-The sauce is then mixed with al dente farfalle pasta and layered in a casserole dish with spinach, sour cream and lots of fresh Parmesan cheese.
+Then the sauce is mixed with al dente farfalle pasta and layered in a casserole dish with spinach, sour cream and lots of fresh Parmesan cheese.
 (Note: a traditional Italian Bolognese sauce will have cream or milk; mom used sour cream instead.)
+Oh, so yummy!

 I frequently serve this scrumptious, hearty dish as part of a holiday celebration – check out mom’s typical Christmas Eve menu.